htool-ddm/htool_documentation/README.rst

      -

 Projects using Htool
-   Htool provides distributed compression using hierarchical matrices, which can be used in many situations.
-In particular, Htool is used for different applications in the following projects:
+   Htool-DDM provides distributed solvers and black-box hierarchical compression.
+It can be used directly in C++, via its Python interface, or in the following projects:

    - `FreeFEM <https://freefem.org>`_ to compress matrices stemming from the discretisation of boundary integral equations and iterative solvers,
    - `PETSc <https://petsc.org/release/>`_ for black-box compression and iterative solvers.